For the past hundred years businesses have sold products that promise us a healthy lifestyle and therefore a longer life.

 Eating Well to Start

-The most beneficial thing you can do for yourself is to eat moderate amounts of non-processed, or minimally processed, organic fruits, vegetables, grains, fats, and meats.
+The best thing you can do for yourself is to eat moderate amounts of non-processed, or minimally processed, organic fruits, vegetables, grains, fats, and meats.

-Moderate amounts of exercise every day, and avoiding exposure to toxins are also good recommendations.
+A bit of exercise every day, and avoiding exposure to toxins are also good ideas.